Best grow lights TechnoBuffalo 2021

 - Best High-Wattage: Viparspectra Dimmable 3000W Grow Light

 - Best Clip-On: Ezorkas Dimmable LED Grow Light 80W

 - Best for Nurseries: Mars Hydro 2000W LED Grow Light with 4x4ft Coverage

 - Best Heat Dissipation: KingLED King Plus 1000W LED Grow Light

 Best Overall: Mars Hydro 600W LED Grow Light

-This particular fixture by Mars Hydro stands out right away.
+This particular fixture stands out right away.
 Ultimately, the price is what caught my attention, but I stayed for what these lights have to offer.
 It has a well-rounded spec list, boasting features that will appeal to a broad range of gardeners.
 Beginners can feel secure knowing it's safety-certified; it runs cool, providing a longer lifespan, and making it less of a fire hazard.
 Lightweight, silent, and fanless, it includes a highly reflective aluminum hood to reduce light loss.
 For gardeners specializing in flowers, finding a grow light that includes IR (infra-red) light can be challenging; that wavelength specifically encourages blooming.
 Luckily, this light's got that too.

 - Lightweight and silent

 - Only 100W energy consumption